Stock market today: Asian stocks mixed after Wall Street lull extends to a 2nd day - ExBulletin

 China reported that its exports rose 1.5% in April from a year earlier, while its imports jumped 8.4%.
 The resumption of growth suggests a stronger recovery in demand than previous data suggested.

-The S&P 500 Index finished virtually unchanged on Wednesday after oscillating between modest gains and losses throughout the day.
+Wednesday, the S&The P 500 finished virtually unchanged after oscillating between modest gains and losses throughout the day.
 It edged down 0.03 to 5,187.67, after a very slight gain from Tuesday, which followed a big three-day winning streak.

 The Dow Jones Industrial Average rose 0.4% to 39,056.39, and the Nasdaq composite slipped 0.2% to 16,302.76.